 The health benefits of drinking green tea seem to be plenty.
 However, as with many products on the market in the health and wellness industry, there is always more research to be done.

-While there are benefits of drinking green tea, research states that there are no current studies that can 100 percent claim that green tea is the magical elixir many believe it is.
+While there are proven benefits of drinking green tea, there are no current studies that can 100 percent claim that green tea is the magical elixir many believe it is.

 Now, while green tea may not be magical, it has been proven to have several positive side-effects for many individuals.
-Below, we have listed only five of the many health benefits of green tea, and while there are many others, these seem to be the most popularly searched amongst consumers.
+Below, we have listed five of the many health benefits of green tea.

 1. Heart Benefits